eesantiago/writeups/CyberStakes_2020/boot_riddle/README.md

 <br />
 <br />

-So the riddle points to a location in memory where the flag.
-We can do this using [QEMU monitor](http://people.redhat.com/pbonzini/qemu-test-doc/_build/html/topics/pcsys_005fmonitor.html) to save create a memory dump starting at the address in the riddle, 0x7DC0:
+So the riddle points to a location in memory where the flagis.
+We can access this location in memory using the [QEMU monitor](http://people.redhat.com/pbonzini/qemu-test-doc/_build/html/topics/pcsys_005fmonitor.html) to save a memory dump starting at the address in the riddle, 0x7DC0:
 ```
 memsave 0x7DC0 4096 outfile.mem
 ```